-In my previous blog I mentioned that that I would be suggesting ways of how to spend your holiday in Malta during the summer months.
+In my previous blog I mentioned that that I would be suggesting ways of how to spend your holidays in Malta during the summer months.

 If staying in the popular tourist places such as St. Julian’s or Sliema you might enjoy taking a 10-minute ferry from Sliema to Valletta and to spend the day walking around the Capital City built by the Knights of St. John in 1565.
 Visit the Upper and the Lower barraccas and feel awed by the magnificence of Grand Harbour steeped in history.
 From there marvel as you look at the old Three Cities from such a vantage point.
 Whether you are the museum-going type or not, do not miss a visit to St John’s Co-Cathedral – it is reputed to have the most beautiful floor in the World.
 Have lunch and perhaps dinner as well in one of the many fantastic restaurants in the Capital.
 My favourite restaurants there are Michael’s and Palazzo Preca but the choice is truly endless.